nseibert/ldap/Documentation/ExtLdapIntegration/UsersManual/Installation/Index.rst

    may prevent you from logging into the TYPO3 backend!
 Test first!!!

 #.
 The extension can log errors or single execution steps to the TYPO3
-   developer log.
-To use it, please install the extension “devlog”!  **If you set the logging level to “2” all activities – even user credentials – are logged for debugging purposes** .
+   log. **If you set the logging level to “3” all activities – even user credentials – are logged for debugging purposes** .

 #.
 Create LDAP server records in your configuration file.